-Celebrate Valentine’s differently with your loved ones and maybe watch the Australian Open, a little classic tennis on mute whilst listening to the radio or reading.
+Celebrate Valentine’s differently with your loved ones, watch the Australian Open and classic tennis on mute whilst listening to the radio or reading.
 Sometimes, it doesn’t turn out nice.
 But I believe in Valentine’s Day and that people really can change.
-It’s true.
-I’m a pro Valentine believer, I watched, like a fly on the wall.
+A pro Valentine believer, I watched, like a fly on the wall.
 I was nobody important.

 Thinking back, Ottis was beyond rude.
 Some criminals had their own place in the kitchen.

 There were no Russian T-34 tanks in Burlington or Brewington for O’Toole.
 Russians were late to intervene, begging them with phone calls, Skype calls, Facetime chats and mentioned them in tweets, but the Poutine remained silent.
 Ottis O’Toole was hired to wash dishes at The Rude Native after Lionheart changed its company name again.
 The job paid easy money.
 He would work in the kitchen going nowhere fast.
 He had lots of odd jobs.

 “Do you have a moment?”
 Carol asked almost like she wasn’t asking a question.
 A floral print shirt over khaki pants couldn’t hide the rolls of fat, but God her dainty heart-shaped lips.

 “Sure.”
 He walked down the hall with her fast, barely fitting through a narrow corridor.
 Carol King was a pig, but she knew how to hire a low-life, and she talked real sweet.

 At the narrow door into the kitchen, “Straight up,” she said, “I need you to wash dishes.
 I mean now.”
 She pointed inside a modest kitchen space and then howled.

 “Sure,” he said, then boom, she bopped away.
 The back-to-back-to-back Pink Floyd annoying at first, but he got into a rhythm.
 Palmolive was soft on hands.